How to Track Individual Users in Google Analytics 4

 How do you set up User ID tracking in your GA4?

-To implement the User ID feature, you must be able to generate your own unique IDs from your authentication system and include them in your Google Analytics 4 tracking code.
-Such task typically involves the help of a developer.
+To implement user id in GA4, you must be able to generate your own unique IDs from your authentication system and include them in your Google Analytics 4 tracking code.
+Such a task typically involves the help of a developer.
 You can learn more about this here.

 💡 Important Note: We’ll assume that you have created a Google Analytics 4 configuration tag on your website.
 If you’re new to GA4. then check out our guide on setting up Google Analytics 4.